 |National||Social Sciences and Health Sciences||FA__||Publish/Disseminate, Preserve, Archive||Rigsarkivet||

-Rigsarkivet archival service for research data.
+Rigsarkivet/The National Archives offer archival services for research data.
 Data will be preserved according to appraisal standards.
 All research data disseminated by Rigsarkivet will have a persistent identifyer - DOI.

 |National||Social Sciences and Health Sciences||FAIR||Exploit, Discover & Re-use||Rigsarkivets research support and survey data collections||

 Search engine containing all research data handed in to Danish Data Archive and Rigsarkivet since 1973.
-Covers both surveydata, cohortes, registries eg. All data and metadata are processed and added rich metadata according to domainspecific and international standards and will also cointan Controlled Vocabularies, classifications and keywords.
+Covers both surveydata, cohortes, registries etc. All data and metadata are processed and enriched with metadata according to domain-specific and international standards and contain controlled vocabularies, classifications and keywords.
 Data are available in several formats.
-Codebook information open and available online.
+Codebook information is open and available online.

 |National||Social Sciences and Health Sciences||_(A)IR||Exploit, Discover & Re-use||DDA Online||